MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-more-configs.md

 ### Step 2: Connect your cluster to Azure

 1. Load the JSON configuration into the **AksEdgeShell** using `Read-AideUserConfig` and verify that the values are updated using `Get-AideUserConfig`.
-Alternatively, you can reopen **AksEdgePrompt.cmd** to use the updated JSON configuration.
+Alternatively, you can reopen **AksEdgePrompt.cmd** to use the updated JSON configuration:

     ```powershell
     Read-AideUserConfig